BrickmakersGmbH/AspSecurityHeaders/README.md

     // do your normal setup
     // ...

-    // at the end, UsePoints should already exist app.UseEndpoints(endpoints =>
+    // at the end, UseEndpoints should already exist app.UseEndpoints(endpoints =>
     {
         // this one must be present